zonghangoh/grapevine/README.md

 If an error occured, an `error` key will be present in the response body.

 ## Authentication via cookies
 All authenticated endpoints require a valid JWT token in the `auth-token` cookie.
 This cookie is automatically set after successful login and removed on logout.
+If admin updates user's password via the `PUT /users/:id` endpoint, existing JWT tokens for the user will become invalid and he/she will have to re-login to retrieve a new JWT token.

 ## Authentication Endpoints
 ### **POST** `/auth/login`